How To Overcome Getting Ghosted (+ My recent experience!)

 Listen to your intuition

-I’m a meditator, and I get a lot of information aka ‘downloads’ when I sit in silence.
+I’m a meditator, and I receive divinely guided messages when I sit in silence.
 My intuition told me very loudly from the get-go that “he was scared, he was scared, he was scared.”
 I’m an empath and really, really good at reading people’s energies, and I sensed pretty early on that this could have been true for him, even pre-ghosting.

-How I applied this: daily meditation, usually with binaural beats.
+How I applied this: a daily meditation practice, usually with binaural beats.
 And journaling my thoughts and feelings.
 Don’t question the intuitive hits; just know that this is your higher self giving you messages that you need to hear.
 Update: we’ve since been in contact and this has proven to be accurate.
 Just goes to show, ya gotta honour these messages from the Divine!

 Let yourself be emotional

 Anger and sadness are often the last place we want to go, and it can actually be really difficult for me to allow myself to cry, particularly around other people, but I went there.
 I’m incredibly lucky to have soul friends who know how to hold space for emotional pain.
 After a few days of honouring whatever emotions I was feeling, crying to my Mum and grieving the potential that this relationship could have been, I immediately switched into gratitude.
 Gratitude for Source, Spirit, Universe whatever, showing me the lessons I still needed to learn.
 Fear can’t exist when we’re grateful.